WCTE/Geometry/README.md

 Other WCD or Supermodule designs can be defined by extending the WCD or SM classes and adding to the design dictionaries.

 Additional functionality for the devices can be incorporated by extending the device classes.
-The TimingCalib package is an example of this.
-(TODO: revise TimingCalib package to use this package - currently it has its own geometry package).
+The TimeCal package uses the Geometry package to define the geometry of the system being calibrated.
+For convenience, the device property estimate dictionaries (for mPMTs, PMTs, and LEDs) in this package are used to store the time delay constants.